History of Texas Longhorns football: Darrell Royal era (1957–1976)

 Royal is also credited for winning the Southwest Conference Title six years in a row from 1968 to 1973 along with six straight Cotton Bowl Classic appearances.
 He successfully revitalized the Texas football program in 1957 and put the team back to national prominence over the next 20 seasons.
 Over the course of his 20-year career, Royal never had a losing season, led the Longhorns to 3 national championships, 11 Southwest Conference titles, 16 bowl games, and 9 top-5 poll rankings, 15 top-25 poll rankings, 30 straight victories, 42 straight home victories in Austin from 1968 to 1976, and a record of 167–47–5, which makes Royal the most successful coach to coach at the University of Texas.
 After retiring from coaching football in 1976, Royal continued his role as athletic director until retiring in 1980.
-In 1996 the University of Texas officially honored him by renaming Texas Memorial Stadium to the Darrell K Royal–Texas Memorial Stadium.
+In 1996 the University of Texas officially honored him by renaming Texas Memorial Stadium to the Darrell K Royal–Texas Memorial Stadium, and he is considered to many Longhorn fans as the best coach in UT history.

 Fred Akers era (1977–1986)

-After Royal's retirement, he assumed that his long-time assistant coach Mike Campbell would take over as head coach, however the University had other plans.
+After Royal's retirement, he assumed that his long-time assistant coach Mike Campbell would take over as head coach, however the university had other plans.
 They picked a younger, former assistant coach of Royal's, Fred Akers who had experienced some success at Wyoming.
-With his new staff, Akers abandoned the wishbone offense and opted to rely solely on one running back with the implementation of the "I" formation, and some help from future Heisman trophy winner Earl Campbell; Akers led the '77 Longhorns to a perfect 11–0 regular season record, and would have acquired UT's 4th recognized national championship if not for a loss to Notre Dame in the Cotton Bowl Classic.
+With his new staff, Akers abandoned the wishbone offense and opted to rely solely on one running back with the implementation of the "I" formation, and some help from future Heisman Trophy winner Earl Campbell; Akers led the '77 Longhorns to a perfect 11–0 regular season record, and would have acquired UT's 4th recognized national championship if not for a loss to Notre Dame in the Cotton Bowl Classic.
 The 1977 Texas team has been recognized by various polls and the NCAA as the National Champion that year however the school does not claim this season as official.
 The following year Texas went 9–3 on the season including a 42–0 whipping of Maryland in the Sun Bowl.
 The 1979 season had high hopes for the Longhorn faithful as Texas was again in the hunt for a national championship with an AP poll ranking at No. 3.
 Only a loss to Texas A&M in the final game of the season kept Texas from playing Alabama in the Sugar Bowl that year.
 In 1980 members of the Southwest Conference decided to revise the game schedule and kicked off the new decade with Texas and Arkansas playing at the beginning of the season to commemorate a rivalry that was dominated by Texas.
 Texas again knocked off Arkansas 23–17 to start the new decade and once again reached the No. 1 spot in the AP poll for a period of three weeks before losing at home to SMU.
 Texas would stumble in the 1980 season due to several key injuries.